 Designed by Paul Lamond Games, the puzzle needs to be solved on both sides.
-Each tile needs to be matched with the shape, colour and fit on each of its side.
+Each tile needs to be matched with the shape, color and fit on each of its sides.
 It will leave you scratching your head for weeks.
-Amazon reviews claimed that the puzzle is hard in the beginning but once you’ll get the hang of the pattern it wasn’t so bad at all.
+Amazon reviews claimed that the puzzle is hard in the beginning but once you get the hang of the pattern it wasn’t so bad at all.
 Now, you know the trick.

 7.There’s also a jigsaw puzzle with no solution!

 Believe it or not, someone actually created a jigsaw puzzle with no solution.
 In 1989, Stave Puzzles, an American puzzle company from Norwich, Vermont, created 5 Easy Pieces, an April Fool’s puzzle with no solution.